Skip Navigation

 All-you-care-to-eat settings provide an especially ripe opportunity for DefaultVeg–and dramatic potential impact.

-Our research suggests that DefaultVeg more than doubles the amount of plant-based food eaten.
-Across three different universities, we found that while only 26.9% of dishes served were plant-based on control days (meat default), on DefaultVeg days, 57.6% of dishes were.
+Our research suggests that DefaultVeg more than doubles the amount of plant-based food eaten, while keeping diner satisfaction almost level across the board, and in some cases increasing it Across three different universities, we found that while only 26.9 percent of dishes served were plant-based on control days (meat default), on DefaultVeg days, 57.6 percent of dishes were.
+Our recent overview of research addressing the effectiveness of nudges further supports the promise of DefaultVeg in these settings.

 DefaultVeg works for all the ways food is served on campus